 US Immigration Regulations

 US immigration regulations may restrict the eligibility of an international student for a Leave of Absence.
-International students considering a Leave of Absence must consult with the Marygrove College Director of International Programs so this office can determine if the proposed Leave of Absence is permissible under immigration regulations.
+International students considering a Leave of Absence must consult with the Marygrove College Designated School Official so this office can determine if the proposed Leave of Absence is permissible under immigration regulations.
 If permissible, the College can update the student’s SEVIS record if needed, or, if the proposed Leave is not permitted by immigration regulations, the College can advise the student on other possible courses of action.

 Returning from an Approved Leave of Absence